-Like any good recipe, the aim of this potato zucchini casserole is to give you an idea, a spark of inspiration to fly with.
+The aim of this vegan potato zucchini & tofu casserole is to give you a spark of inspiration to fly with.
 Not to be created exactly the same, but rather using whatever you have to hand.

 You don’t need to use the same veggie ingredients; you can make this casserole with anything.
 Add chickpeas or beans instead of the tofu, change the beetroot for red pepper . . . whatever.